BurakKontas/Udemy_Backend/microservices.md

 - **Features**:
   - Integration with payment gateways (e.g., Stripe, PayPal, or Iyzico).
   - Track user purchase history.
-- **Additional**: Purchased courses are added to the user�s account.
+- **Additional**: Purchased courses are added to the user’s account.
 - **Tools and Databases**: PostgreSQL, Redis (for caching).

 ---